 A particular form of capsicum causes intense eye pain and other unpleasant effects when it comes in contact with the face.
 This form is used in self-defense pepper sprays.

 Uses & Effectiveness ?

 Likely Effective for

 - Nerve pain in people with diabetes (diabetic neuropathy).
-Some research shows that applying a cream or using a skin patch containing capsaicin, the active chemical found in capsicum, reduces pain in people with nerve damage caused by diabetes.
-A specific cream containing 0.075% capsaicin (Zostrix-HP, Link Medical Products Pty Ltd.) is approved for treating this condition.
-Another patch containing 8% capsaicin (Qutenza, NeurogesX, Inc.) that is available by prescription only has also been studied.
-But this patch is not specifically approved for treating this type of nerve pain.
-Creams or gels that contain less capsaicin don't seem to work.
+Some research shows that applying a cream or using a skin patch containing capsaicin, the active chemical found in capsicum, reduces pain in people with diabetic neuropathy.
+A specific cream containing 0.075% capsaicin (Zostrix-HP, Link Medical Products Pty Ltd.) used 4 times daily is approved for treating this condition.
+Another patch containing 8% capsaicin (Qutenza, NeurogesX, Inc.), which is available by prescription only, has also been studied.
+But this patch is not approved for treating this type of nerve pain.
+Creams or gels that contain less capsaicin than 0.075% don't seem to work.
 Lotion used less frequently than 4 times daily also might not work.

 - Pain.
 Applying creams and lotions containing capsaicin, the active chemical in capsicum, can temporarily relieve chronic pain from several conditions, including rheumatoid arthritis, osteoarthritis, back pain, jaw pain, psoriasis, and other conditions.

 - Nerve damage caused by shingles (postherpetic neuralgia).
 Applying a patch containing 8% capsaicin (Qutenza, NeurogesX Inc.), the active chemical in capsicum reduces pain over 24 hours by 27% to 37% in people with nerve damage caused by shingles.
 This capsaicin patch is available by prescription only and must be applied by a health care provider.